OUR PROFESSIONAL APPROACH

 We work with national human rights actors in our target jurisdictions to assess case risks, identify available support, and strengthen the broader human rights strategy where appropriate.

-Cross-border criminal case coordination and analysis
+Cross-border criminal case coordination

 Applications to international human rights bodies